Nyagah-Tech/git-searchApi/src/app/README.md

 ## Technologies Used
 The language used to develop this application is the HTML,CSS,BOOTSTRAP and Angular..
 ## Support and contact details
  kindly reach out our support team @dannyagah13@gmail.com for any technical problem or any idea we can implement to ensure you get the result you need.
-You can also through
+You can also through the about
 ## BDD(Behaviour Driven Development)
 The user is required to input a username that is registered on ghithub. the api will generate all the repositories associated with the particular username.